 - Duties include teaching English composition or working in the Writing Center

 - Instructional training is provided through a two-semester pedagogy course

 - Candidate applications for a GTA position are reviewed and approved by the department Graduate Committee.

 - Minimum stipend approximately $7,344 for fall/spring semesters plus a departmental supplement (currently $900)

 - Must work 20 hrs. per week

-- Full tuition waiver each semester (must pay fees)
+- Tuition waiver is limited to a maximum of 12 graduate credit hours each semester (must pay fees)

 - Subsidized graduate assistant health insurance available